Medications

 Availability

 Retatrutide is not yet FDA-approved.
-Two Phase 3 trials have reported positive results (TRIUMPH-4 and TRANSCEND-T2D-1).
-Seven more Phase 3 readouts are expected in 2026.
+Three Phase 3 trials have reported positive results (TRIUMPH-1, TRIUMPH-4, and TRANSCEND-T2D-1).
+More Phase 3 readouts are expected in 2026.
 The earliest likely FDA filing is late 2026 or 2027, with potential approval in 2027.

 Cost